Rev. Dr. John J. Ranieri

 Dr. Donovan Sherman

-Dr. Sherman is also a co-author, with Robert Cohen, of the 11th edition of the textbook Theatre, published by McGraw-Hill Higher Education.
+Dr. Sherman is co-author, with Robert Cohen, of the 11th edition of the textbook Theatre, published by McGraw-Hill Higher Education.

 Dr. Youssef Yacoubi

 Assistant Professor & Director, Arabic Studies Program

 Department of Languages Literatures and Cultures

 Dr. Yacoubi is a comparatist and critical theorist interested in the literary, theological and cultural intersections between Mediterranean, Islamic, Arab, British and North American traditions of thought and critique.
 He has taught at the Ohio State University as an assistant professor in Near Eastern Languages and Cultures, and comparative studies where he was a Denman Undergraduate Research Forum Judge, as Faculty Representative/Examiner, College of Arts and Humanities, and as an advisor for the Undergraduate Fulbright Campus Committee.
 He has also taught Arabic and Comparative Literature at Bard College and at Hofstra University where he directed the Arabic, and the study abroad programs.
 He taught in Bard’s First Year Seminar Program and at the Bard College Prison Initiative.